 Only 8% of men had this as their reason for not applying.

-So, if you list a metric ton of ‘requirements’ - they’ll be perceived as exact specifications by some, and mere desirables by others.
+So, if you list a metric ton of ‘requirements’ when writing a job description - they’ll be perceived as exact specifications by some, and mere desirables by others.

 This doesn’t just apply to women.
 As it turns out, men can also be discouraged by a steep set of criteria too.

 Some candidates may simply be more risk-averse than others.
 The more requirements, the more it seems like a risk to apply.